 - 34. An ADI that has IRRBB model approval must have a documented process in place to test the accuracy and consistency of its internal model and assumptions.
 The ADI must satisfy APRA that the process enables it to assess the performance of its internal model in a meaningful and consistent manner.
-The process An ADI must include perform regular comparison of model testing against actual loss experience against prior model estimates for those losses to ensure their reasonableness of model estimates.
+The process must include regular comparison of actual loss experience against prior model estimates for those losses to ensure their reasonableness.
 An ADI must also document and regularly review the materiality of all model limitations and risks not captured by its internal model. - 35.
 An ADI that has IRRBB model approval must have a robust and documented process for testing changes to its internal model, including assumptions and information that flows into that model.